sammy-boii/Progress/react-app/notes.md

 ```

-#### <span style = 'color: green'> The value is the data to be passed.
+  The value is the data to be passed.

-#### <span style = 'color: green'> MyContext.Provider is used to wrap the part of the component tree that needs access to the data.
+  MyContext.Provider is used to wrap the part of the component tree that needs access to the data.
 Value is the data to be shared.

 ```js
 import { useContext } from 'react';